 This type of restraining order is somewhat different from other types of California restraining orders in the sense that it is specific to the protection of the elderly.
 An elder abuse restraining order can, but does not require, that there have been physical abuse of an elderly person.
 In California, an elder abuse restraining order can also be issued for reasons such as:

 a pattern of conduct that would cause a reasonable person to fear for his or her safety

 Employees who believe they were harassed in the workplace may only file for a Civil Harassment Restraining Order.

-If you have received notice that someone has filed any type of restraining order against you, contact us to discuss your legal defense.
+If you have received notice that someone has filed any type of restraining order against you, contact our LA criminal lawyers to discuss your legal defense.